Bighorn Conservation & Biodiversity

 Photo by: Jet Belgraver

 The Rocky Mountain bighorn sheep is the largest wild sheep inhabiting North America, with the population expanding to 38,000 sheep.
-15,000 of those reside within Canada— British Columbia, specifically.
+15,000 of those reside within Canada— British Columbia and Alberta, specifically.
 The population is distributed in herds along the Rocky Mountains of the East Kootenay region between the Kicking Horse River and the U.S. border.
 Unfortunately, there has recently been a rapid decline in sheep numbers.
 Bighorn sheep population estimates since the mid-1980s within the East Kootenay have ranged from 1,700 to 2,500 sheep, with a peak in 2010, followed by a steadily declining trend.
 This population decline has resulted in the Rocky Mountain bighorn sheep becoming a blue-listed species of British Columbia.

 The decline of the native sheep population is a direct result of a highly infectious pathogenic bacterium commonly referred to as M.ovi (Mycoplasma ovipneumoniae).
 Movi has been spreading rapidly throughout the province of British Columbia due to the loss of essential bighorn sheep habitat because of things like forest encroachments and herd displacement.
 It is important to note that M.ovi is most commonly found in domestic sheep and goats which is why monitoring, outreach, support and education for caprinae farmers and hobbyists alike is imperative to the survival and sustainability of the Rocky Mountain bighorn sheep.